-Additional themes from the previous version of this LEP highlighted that:
+Additional common themes from previous versions of this LEP highlighted that:

-- across all levels of government the exacerbation of systemic inequities throughout the pandemic (particularly for Indigenous communities) contributed to limiting adherence to public-health guidelines; - there was a lack of PPE stockpiling at the federal level; and - the epidemiological profile was obscured at the provincial level due to limited capacity for testing and contact tracing and laboratory-testing capacity in Ontario.
+- at the provincial level, variation in the timing and implementation of public-health measures in long-term care homes led to varied outcomes, and those that delayed implementation (e.g., Ontario, Quebec and Alberta) experienced worse outcomes; - at the provincial level, failure to address long-standing issues contributed to the crisis in the long-term care sector; - second waves of the pandemic led to cancelling and delaying of preventive and elective procedures; - across all levels of government the exacerbation of systemic inequities throughout the pandemic (particularly for Indigenous communities) contributed to limiting adherence to public-health guidelines; and - the epidemiological profile was obscured at the provincial level due to limited capacity for testing and contact tracing and laboratory-testing capacity in Ontario.

 We did not identify any new lessons learned related to equity in this version.
-Those identified in the previous version were largely found in government reports and select opinion pieces and focused what could have gone better.
+Those identified in the previous versions were largely found in government reports and select opinion pieces and focused what could have gone better.
 The lessons include: